liptao/landchinascraper/README.md

 - landchinascraper.py - scrapes transaction result links from csv
   - Requires requests, BeautifulSoup, and Pandas
   - Able to output analysis ready DataFrame and Excel spreadsheet
+  - Using selenium avoids having to find the right parameters to send with a post request as the site has javascript

 ## Instructions